 The Welcoming Centre exists to create a safe, supportive and welcoming space for refugee families, people seeking asylum, recently arrived migrants, and the local community.

-Coordinated by a part-time manager, the reach and impact of the Centre relies heavily on the generosity of sponsors, donors, and community volunteers.
+Facilitated by a part-time coordinator, the reach and impact of the Centre relies heavily on the generosity of sponsors, donors, and community volunteers.

 Services and programs at the Welcoming Centre include:

 - Pathways to employment options,

 - Upskilling and training opportunities,

 - Financial assistance